gbdev/pandocs/src/OAM.md

 Object drawing priority and "BG over OBJ" interact in a non-intuitive way.

-What really happens is that the PPU first resolves priority between objects to pick an "object pixel", which is the first non-transparent pixel encountered when iterating over objects sorted by their drawing priority.
+Internally, the PPU first resolves priority between objects to pick an "object pixel", which is the first non-transparent pixel encountered when iterating over objects sorted by their drawing priority.
-However, the "BG over OBJ" attribute is never considered in this process!
+The "BG over OBJ" attribute is **never** considered in this process.

 Only *after* object priority is resolved, the "object pixel" has the "BG over OBJ" attribute of its object checked to determine whether it should be drawn